orbeon/orbeon-forms/src/resources/apps/fr/README.txt

-This application is the Orbeon Forms Form Runner.
+This directory contains the Orbeon Form Runner application.